 “Why is that still so important to you?”
 I asked him.
 “I honestly don’t get it.”
 To clarify my position in this discussion, he and I passed middle age some years ago, and he and I have watched all the same shows and movies.
 Whereas my well is dry, his is still seeking greater fertilization in this arena.
 He has no idea why, but he still wants him a whole lot of naughty.

 I cherished the naughty, back when it was a limited commodity for me.
 I, like all my relatively sheltered grade school era friends, worshipped at the altar of George Carlin, Richard Pryor, Eddie Murphy, and Cheech and Chong.
 Some of us could quote large chunks of dialog from the movie Porky’s verbatim.
 Porky’s was the ultimate taboo movie for those of us of a certain age, because it had naughty dialog, exposed female breasts, and had a risqué scene with a wolf-howling woman.
-We talked about the unedited scene in Grease where Danny gets racked one day, and we talked about the unedited swear words in the song Greased Lightning the next day.
+We talked about the unedited scene in Grease where Danny gets racked, and we talked about the unedited swear words in the song Greased Lightning the next day.
 If you didn’t “get it”, you were consigned to an inescapable outsider status among the cool kids.

 If you were one of the few unfortunates who only saw the made for television version of Stripes and Airplane, you knew the FOMO (fear of missing out) acronym at a very young age, before anyone coined it.
 “You missed the best parts,” our friends would tell us, or, “You have to see the unedited version, it has seven (‘F’) words, two (‘S’) words, and it actually has an ‘MF’ in it.
 Seriously, it occurs after the barista in the movie says, (“Fill in the blank”) and before the scene where they show the topless astronaut hanging her laundry.”

 I didn’t remember how focused we were on that mental clicker of swear words in our youth, until my nephew began this accounting process in his younger years.
 You name the movie, and my nephew can recite for you how many (‘F’s) and (‘S’s) the movie contains.
 When Dr. Johnny Fever, on WKRP in Cincinnati, mocked a priest for attempting to censor his playlist, we thought that was so cool.
-“Oh, oh!
+“Uh, oh!
 There’s a naughty word!”
 Fever said, mocking the priest.
 When George Carlin was asked why he swears so much in his otherwise intelligent, observational humor, he said, “It’s excellent punctuation.”
 Comedians suggest they’ve tried it out on the road.
-They say they said same joke with and without any swear words, at different locations, and they determined that Carlin was correct.
+They say they tried the same joke with and without any swear words, at different locations, and they determined that Carlin was correct.
 A punchline just doesn’t land the same without proper punctuation without a swear word.
 Carlin’s statement asks the rhetorical question is it his fault or ours for swear words in comedic presentations?

 My Uncle Clark’s good friend Jim introduced us to this world without borders when we were pre-teens.
 Our parents had no idea we were watching naughty movies at Jim’s house, and that made it extra naughty.
 Naughty is an ever changing and relative term, of course, as what we deemed naughty in our era is relatively tame now, but some of the movies we watched at his house were the peak of naughty for us.
 Jim “didn’t see anything wrong with the kids hearing swear words,” he said.
 “They’re going to hear them anyway.
 They’re eventually going to see a woman’s breasts.
 They’ll see people smoke pot, and everything else these movies provide.
 I don’t see the harm.”
 He would swear around us so often that we learned how to swear.
-We learned how to inflect, how to time swear words, and how to properly punctuate a joke from him.
-He taught us how to avoid sounding like a little kid learning how to cuss.
+We learned how to inflect, how to time swear words, and how to properly punctuate a joke with a strategically placed swear word from him.
+He taught us how to avoid sounding like a little kid learning how to cuss for the first time.
 He also taught us how to talk about carnal relations with women.
 He wasn’t afraid to provide explicit detail.
 This guy was so cool and so funny, and not just adult funny.
 This guy was genuinely (‘F’)ing hilarious to us.
 He treated us like adults, and we worshiped him for it.
 He wasn’t a stick in the mud, like my dad.

 I am that stick in the mud now.
 I am that dad.
 I’ve stopped cussing, because one of my other friends said that the (‘F’) words was one of his kid’s first five words.
 I don’t know if he was proud or ashamed of it, but he thought it was “(‘F’)ing hilarious”.
 I wouldn’t enjoy that, and on one plane, it is about morality, but it also has something to do with class.